Great horned owl: Human-related mortality

 The great horned owl is not considered a globally threatened species by the IUCN.
 Including the Magellanic species, there are approximately 5.3 million wild horned owls in the Americas.
 Most mortality in modern times is human-related, caused by owls flying into man-made objects, including buildings, cars, power lines, or barbed wire.
-In one study, the leading cause of death for owls was collision with cars, entanglement with wires, flying into buildings and, lastly, electrocution.
+In one study, the leading causes of death for owls were collision with cars, entanglement with wires, flying into buildings and, lastly, electrocution.
 Among 209 banded nestlings in yet another study, 67% were found dead after independence: 56 were found shot, 41 were trapped, 15 hit by cars, 14 found dead on highways and 14 electrocuted by overhead power lines.
 Secondary poisoning from pest control efforts is widely reported variously due to anticoagulant rodenticides, strychnine, organophosphates (famphur applied topically to cattle (Bos primigenius taurus)), organochlorines, and PCBs.

 Frequently, the species were denominated a pest due to the perceived threat it posed to domestic fowl and potentially small game.
 The first genuine nature conservationists, while campaigning against the "Extermination Being Waged Against the Hawks and Owls", continued to advocate the destruction of great horned owls due to their predatory effect on other wildlife.
 Thus, small bounties were offered in trade for owl bodies.
 Around the turn of the 20th century, the great horned owl was considered endangered in the state of Michigan because of the large number of poachers who were illegally hunting and collecting it.
 Hunting and trapping of great horned owls may continue on a small scale but is now illegal in most countries.